technickfreak2000/Yealink_Phonebook/README.md

 Until now, it should be considered a beta version.
 So feel free to report bugs.

 It is also recommended to protect the website with a password.
-There are some security updates coming soon.

 # How to install it?